In honor of the New Year of Trees (Tu B'Shevat), Jewish Treats presents some thoughts on trees and nature as found in the Bible.

 4) Even in times of war, when human lives are at stake, the Bible forbids wanton ecological destruction.
 Jewish armies were strictly enjoined from destroying the fruit-bearing trees of cities under siege: "When you lay siege to a city for many days to wage war against it and to capture it, you must not destroy its trees by wielding an ax against them" (Deuteronomy 20:19).
 The rabbis warned that when a tree is cut down for no purpose its cry extends from one end of the world to another!
 (Me’am Loez)

-For more information on Tu B'Shevat or for an outline of a Tu B'Shevat Seder, please visit www.njop.org.
+To find more information on Tu B'Shevat and an outline of a Tu B'Shevat Seder, click here.